rootdrew27/AcrePointSite/README.md

 # Post-MVP
 - Ensure that files exist b4 sending to client
 - optimize querys (in Gallery IndexView, a better should be made to get all the data needed)
+- Alter (in some way) the Gallery models s.t. the model fields accurately reflect the models' relationships